JackXueIndiana/unit-test-r-model-in-databricks-with-testthat/README.md

 ## Define a Databricks Cluster Job for the test suite
 In your Azure Databricks workspace/Jobs you can define a job by point to the script test_reg_suite.r also using the existed cluster (mycluster) which will use existed mountpoint /dbfs/mnt.
 After the job is defined, you will see the unique id of the job, called job-id.

-You can manually start a run and observe the status of the job changing form Running to finally Successed.
+You can manually start a run and observe the status of the job changing from Queuing to Running finally to Succeeded.

 ## Running the test suite remotely
 Now from the PC with databricks cli, we can remotely start the job by the folloiwng commands.